 I have been to Machu Picchu twice.
 The first time I visited, in 2010, I got there by bus from Aguas Calientes.
 I truly enjoyed visiting the site, and wandered around for an entire day taking photos from the many viewpoints – except from the Inti Punku, AKA the Sun Gate, because I knew it’d make no sense to get there once the sun had risen already.

-And that, right there, is the reason I insisted on walking the Inca Trail to Machu Picchu the second time I went to Peru, years later.
+And that, right there, is the reason I insisted on walking the Inca Trail the second time I went to Peru, years later.

 Yes: the Inca Trail hike is challenging.
 You will be uncomfortable.
 You will feel discouraged at times, wondering why on earth you decided to actually sign up for that hike.
 You will feel exhausted.
 But all of that will be forgotten the moment you get to the Inti Punku and see the sun rising over Machu Picchu.